Hope in Hardship: How an Illiterate Woman ‘Wrote’ Her Memoir

 Oral literature

-One day in 2020, Ad Bel’s second husband, Pan Nianying, a professor of modern and contemporary literature at Hunan University of Science and Technology, saw her sitting at a table and was surprised to discover she was writing.
+One day in 2020, Ad Bel’s now-husband, Pan Nianying, a professor of modern and contemporary literature at Hunan University of Science and Technology, saw her sitting at a table and was surprised to discover she was writing.
 The couple, who had known each other in their youth, reconnected and fell in love in their 50s, and Pan had always known his new wife to be illiterate.

 Ad Bel explained to him that Xiaoju had introduced the voice-to-text feature on her smartphone.
 She had been dictating her story into the phone, converting it to text, and then copying the words by hand into her notebook.
 Pan saw that the notebook was filled with painstakingly copied Chinese characters.
 She didn’t know how to divide paragraphs or use punctuation, but Pan was amazed to find that her handwriting was good, not inferior to that of the students he taught.